 Data Storage vs. File Storage in Salesforce

 To understand why the “Data Storage Limits Exceeded” error occurs, it’s important to know how data storage works in Salesforce.
-Salesforce doesn’t have just one storage bucket, it actually has two separate types of storage, each measured differently and with its own limits.

-Data Storage
+Data Storage (Record-Based)

 - Accounts, Contacts, Leads, Opportunities